aliftype/hussaini-nastaleeq/README.md

-This is a fork of [Nafees Nastaleeq][1] font, adding missing Arabic characters to make it usable for Arabic users.
+This is a fork of [Nafees Nastaleeq][1] font, adding missing Arabic characters to make it usable for Arabic users and other general fixes.

 It is named after Syed Nafees Al-Hussaini, whose calligraphy style is followed by Nafees Nastaleeq.